 A critical part of the process is identifying and documenting every stakeholder.
 In any major B2B deal, you’re selling to a committee, not an individual.
 Miller Heiman requires sales teams to categorize these stakeholders into four primary roles: the Economic Buyer, the User Buyer, the Technical Buyer, and your Coach.
 Each of these buying influences has a different perspective and set of concerns.
 By identifying them early in the sales cycle and documenting their roles in the Blue Sheet, your team can tailor its communication to address each person's unique motivations, ensuring no one critical to the decision is overlooked.

-Breaking Down the Miller Heiman Methodology
+The Key Components of the Miller Heiman Methodology

 At its heart, the Miller Heiman methodology is a framework for making sense of complex sales.
 It moves beyond just pitching features and benefits to deeply understanding the people, politics, and processes inside your target accounts.
 Instead of guessing your next move, this approach gives you a repeatable way to analyze every deal.
 It helps you identify who holds the power, what each stakeholder truly cares about, and how to build a clear path toward a signed contract that benefits everyone involved.
 By breaking down the moving parts of a deal, you can approach every opportunity with a clear, strategic plan.

-Identifying the Four Buying Influences
+Who Are the Four Buying Influences?

 In any significant B2B deal, you’re rarely selling to a single person.
 You’re navigating a committee of decision-makers, each with their own priorities and concerns.
 The Miller Heiman process simplifies this complexity by categorizing these stakeholders into four distinct roles, known as buying influences.